katiesaund/brad_website/content/home/about.md

 # Biography

-I'm a PhD candidate in the ARM Lab at the University of Michigan.
+I recently obtained my PhD in the ARM Lab at the University of Michigan.
 I study robotic manipulation, path planning, localization, and teleoperation.